meganreardon/cf-week-3-busmall/README.md

-# Code Fellows, Week 3 project: Busmall
+# Code Fellows, Week 3 project: Bus Mall

 As a Marketing Research Team I:
 - Would like a reachable database of how many times an image is clicked to determine it's popularity.